bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 ## Assignment Overview

 The goal of today's lab is to implement the Needleman-Wunsch algorithm we discussed during class in a Python script.
 You will then use your implementation to align two DNA sequences, and then to align two protein sequences.
-Given our discussion regarding chromosome capture in previous lectures, you'll be aligning the CTCF gene between human and mouse genomes.
+For the assignment, you'll be aligning the CTCF gene between human and mouse genomes.
 Specifically, you will align both CTCF nucleotide and amino acid sequences from [GENCODE](https://www.gencodegenes.org/) (GENCODE version 38 for human and GENCODE version M27 for mouse).

 ## Data

-Everything you need for this assignment is in a zipped folder here: `~/cmdb-quantbio/assignments/lab/alignment/extra_data/needleman-wunsch.tar.gz`.
+All the data you need for this assignment is in a zipped folder here: `~/cmdb-quantbio/assignments/lab/alignment/extra_data/needleman-wunsch.tar.gz`.
 Copy this file to the `answers` directory you made for this assignment.

 After copying the zipped folder, you'll need to extract it with `tar -zxvf <filename.tar.gz>`.
 You should get 4 files:
 1. CTCF_38_M27_AA.faa